jchiefelk/AlgoLab/README.md

 <h2> AlgoLab </h2>

 <p>
-I started The AlgoLab to be a place to store projects of mine.
-I love Physics and Coding, I also have expereince teaching.
-This project is here for those of you who did not attend grad school for Computer Science,  but are still interested in learning applied Machine Vision and Learning.
+I started The AlgoLab to as a place to store projects of mine.
+I love Physics and Coding, I enyoy teaching, and the AlgoLab is union of these interests.
+I did not recieve a formal education in Computer Science, my background is in Biophysics and Biochemistry (I have 2 Masters of Science Degrees).
+The projectsstored on AlgoLab are experiments on the use mathematics from a discipline called Statistical Physics to detect patterns and correlations in the scenes of a live video feed.
 </p>

 <p>
-The first lessons are here to demonstrate how to use Python along with OpenCV to perform feature and face detection from a live video feed on your laptop.
-Eventually we will teach you how to use equations from a disipline of Physics called Statistical Mechanics to detect soft matter in a live video stream, and to perform micro expression analysis.

 </p>

 <h3>Lessons</h3>